astaxie/docs/en-US/bee.md

 # Introduction to Bee
 Bee is a project for developing Beego rapidly.
-With Bee we can crate, auto reload :TODO, develop, test and deploy easily.
+With Bee we can crate, auto compile and reload, develop, test, and deploy easily.

 ## Installing Bee
 You can install Bee by this: